euphorie/Euphorie/docs/implementation/client/flow.rst

 -----------

 The preparation phase starts with an introduction screen explaining how the survey tool works.
-If a sector provided extra introductionary text that will also be included.
+If a sector provided extra introductory text that will also be included.
 On this screen the user can also give a title to this survey.